magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

    - **Spells.** Greater restoration cures one insanity afflicting a creature.
 	   - If a target creature has multiple insanities, the spell only affects the insanity with the lowest DC (chosen by the caster among identified insanities in the case of a tie, or randomly if one isn’t specified).
    - **Sources of Insanity.**
-	   - **Overwhelming Dread.** Whenever a character reaches dread level 4 or a higher dread level, that character must make a special Wisdom saving throw against the dread’s save DC.
-On a failure, the character gains an insanity related to the source of dread.
 	   - **Catastrophic Mental Trauma.** When a character suffers a reduction of Intelligence, Wisdom, or Charisma, they must succeed on a Wisdom saving throw or gain an insanity related to the cause of the ability score reduction.
 The DC is equal to 10 + the value of the reduction.
 If a character’s Intelligence, Wisdom, or Charisma score is reduced to 1 or lower, that character automatically develops such an insanity.
 	   - **Confusion Effects.** When a character is affected by a confusion spell or another spell or magical effect that causes the character’s actions to be determined randomly, roll d%.
 On a result less than or equal to the save DC of the spell or effect, the character gains an insanity that persists after the spell or effect ends.